Ancient history, green hills and local products: Falerone welcomes you with its traditions and the authentic atmosphere of a charming territory.

 Falerone's old town

-Within the walls of Falerone lies a path that winds through the town's historic center, starting from Piazza della Concordia, home to the Town Hall, and leading to Piazza della Libertà along the picturesque Corso Garibaldi.
+Within the walls of Falerone lies a path that winds through the old town, starting from Piazza della Concordia, home to the Town Hall, and leading to Piazza della Libertà along the picturesque Corso Garibaldi.
 This short walk will transport you into a timeless bubble, surrounded by ancient and charming buildings that evoke the village's past.

 Among these, the House of San Paolino stands out for its allure, dating back to the 15th century, characterized by a magnificent portal and a facade adorned with lights framed by two lateral windows.
 It's an ideal spot to immerse yourself in the most authentic atmosphere of Falerone.